sadkowsk/sadkowsk.github.io/src/projects.md

 title: Projects
 permalink: projects.html
 ---
-# Projects

-Here is a showcase of the key projects I’ve worked on:
-- **Project 1**: Description of the project.
-- **Project 2**: Another project description.
+# A showcase of my work in education management, research, and evaluation.

+More soon.